miraheze/statichelp/content/tech-docs/Tech:Custom_domains.md

 8. Once the SSL change is deployed, the domain will show the Wiki not Found page.
 At this point, you can set the domain in ManageWiki, and you are done.

+## Legacy Domains

+To renew one of the domains using a legacy certificate (currently only needed for wikitide.net and wikitide.org) an sre or ssl-admin will need to run the ssl-certificate shell script on puppet as follows: `/root/ssl-certificate -d <domain> -s *.<domain> -r -w -p -o`.
+For debugging purposes, public keys are handled in `/srv/ssl/ssl` and private keys are kept it `/home/ssl-admins/ssl-keys`.
+For more information about using this tool, refer to an [older version](https://meta.miraheze.org/wiki/Special:PermanentLink/425935) of this page. **Note:** Previous versions of this page list the wrong options for renewing a wildcard certificate (the option `-s *.<domain>` *must* be included, or the new certificate will be missing the wildcard).

 ## Categories

 * [Category:Guides for sysadmins](https://meta.miraheze.org/wiki/Category:Guides_for_sysadmins)